open-telemetry/opentelemetry-collector-contrib/exporter/fileexporter/README.md

 ## Getting Started

 The following settings are required:

 - `path` (no default): where to write information.

 The following settings are optional:

 - `rotation` settings to rotate telemetry files.

   - max_megabytes:  [default: 100]: the maximum size in megabytes of the telemetry file before it is rotated.
   - max_days: [no default (unlimited)]: the maximum number of days to retain telemetry files based on the timestamp encoded in their filename.
   - max_backups: [default: 100]: the maximum number of old telemetry files to retain.
   - localtime : [default: false (use UTC)] whether or not the timestamps in backup files is formatted according to the host's local time.

+- `marshaler`[default: json] :the type of marshaler which encodes telemetry data.
+The setting can be overridden with `proto` or `protobuf`.

 ## File Rotation

 Telemetry is first written to a file that exactly matches the `path` setting.
 When the file size exceeds `max_megabytes` or age exceeds `max_days`, the file will be rotated.

 When a file is rotated, **it is renamed by putting the current time in a timestamp**